shreyansh-singh-097/Quiz_app/README.md

 ## 1. Project Overview

 This project simulates a real exam-style quiz where the user answers one question at a time, under a time limit, and receives a final score with percentage at the end.
-It is built without any external library or framework — only plain HTML, CSS, and JavaScript — so that every line of logic can be explained during a viva.
+It is built without any external library or framework — only plain HTML, CSS, and JavaScript.
 ---

 ## 2. Folder Structure